free4fun/scripts/README.md

 ## License

-All scripts in this repository are released under the MIT License unless otherwise specified in the subfolder.
+All scripts in this repository are released under the GPLv3 unless otherwise specified in the subfolder.